 The short answer is yes, wills are considered public information.
 In Texas, most probate cases are considered public matters and will appear on public records.
 This means that, essentially, anyone who is interested in your estate plans can legally see them.

-This is appalling for people who wish for their estate plans to remain private.
-It’s alarming for even those who aren’t concerned with privacy; would you want everyone to see your plans?
+This is pretty appalling for people who wish for their estate plans to remain private.
+It’s alarming even for those who aren’t concerned with privacy – would you want everyone to see your plans?

-The personal representative is responsible for distributing (and possibly selling) your property, so they must see your will.
-Typically, this isn’t a cause for concern for the trustor, as they know this is necessary and choose accordingly.
-However, once the will is probated, anyone can see it.
-Additionally, everyone can read the documents in the probate record (unless sealed by court order), such as an inventory of the decedent’s assets.
+A personal representative, or Executor, is responsible for distributing (and possibly selling) your property, so they must see your will.
+Typically, this isn’t a cause for concern for the trustor, as they know this is necessary and will choose someone they trust to be their executor.